2022-2023 Application Cycle

 Core Externship Components

 Supervision: All trainees receive individual and group supervision with licensed professionals with various areas of expertise and theoretical orientations.
 Audio and video recording of therapy sessions are a vital part of supervision.
 There are additional opportunities for case consultation and clinical discussion.

-WIC is an essential component of clinical intervention and the point of entry for students seeking services at TCS.
-Temple students do not schedule initial appointments at TCS; rather, they are encouraged to present at any time during WIC hours, where they fill out registration forms and are seen by a counselor.
-The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
-Externs are assigned to 2 initial assessment hours per week, and consult with each case.
+Initial Consultation: Students new to TCS are encouraged to present at any time during registration hours where they fill out registration paperwork and are assigned to an Initial Consultation appointment.
+The focus of this initial consultation is the identification of problems or areas of concern, the level of clinical urgency, and the development of a treatment plan.
+Externs are assigned 2-3 new Initial Consultations (ICs) per week.

-Practicum students and doctoral interns attend a shared weekly, ninety-minute case conference.
-In the beginning of the year, staff co-facilitators provide didactic instruction on the structure, content, and use of psychodynamic case formulations.
-Trainees then present cases for discussion on a rotating basis.
+Case Conference: Externs attend a weekly, ninety-minute case conference.
+In the beginning of the year, staff co-facilitators provide didactic instruction on the structure, content, and use of psychodynamic case conceptualizations.
+All trainees then present cases for discussion on a rotating basis.
 The purpose of case conference is to enhance therapeutic skills through assessment, diagnosis, and treatment planning.
-While we do not require applicants to have a background in dynamic theory, it is expected that applicants have a demonstrated interest and openness to this approach.

 Application Information and Timeline

-Upon review, interviews will be arranged with applicants under consideration.
-We will start our in-person, one-hour interviews in late January and conclude (at latest) on February 26, 2021.
-We will make offers according to Pendeldot guidelines on Match Day (March 1, 2021).
+- Interviews will be arranged with applicants under consideration.
+We will make offers according to Pendeldot guidelines on Match Day (March 6, 2023).